ParacelFramework/Parpacks/README.md

 # Parpacks

+NOTE: THESE WORK BEST IN GPT4.
+IF YOU NEED TO USE GEMINI, YOUR BEST BET IS THE 2.5 EXPERIMENTAL VERSION, BUT EVEN THAT IS KIND OF A WASH.
+COPILOT, CLAUDE?
+GTFO.

 Paracels Explained:

 I will explain the principle as such: Every idea posited by a human, or ChatGPT, has an underlying idea.
 An underlying idea is a concept used to explain this methodology.
 Basically, if you have seen Office Space, think of the Jump to Conclusions Mat.
 Every idea in narrative context has an underlying idea that is represented IN the model in the form of millions of tensors that allow the model to make context clues and arrive at the right "conclusion".
 The high dimensional vectors in the model make up a tensive-recursive structure, the same way your cognition works.
 Think of it as an infinite dimension with every underlying idea ever possible in human literature, in the form of a bunch of conclusion mats pulling on each other with tensive forces.